Intercultural bilingual education: Linguistic input

 Submersion models prioritize teaching in the majority language and conduct all instruction in the majority language, although the students speak a minority language as their native language.
-These schools prohibit or discourage students from communicating in their first language during class hours and have traditionally employed school-wide policies punishing children for speaking in the minority language during the school day between each other.
+These schools prohibit or discourage students from communicating in their first language during class hours and have traditionally employed school-wide policies punishing children for speaking with one another in the minority language during the school day.
 Transition models, in contrast, do use the student's first language initially as a bridge to monolingual instruction, but ultimately also seek to shift the state to a monolingual and monocultural society.
 Proponents of these models claim that children may be stigmatized for speaking an indigenous language and that Spanish provides more upward mobility.
 However, educators in IBE see intercultural education as a way to challenge racism and validate indigenous identities.
 Children in IBE programs that encouraged multilingualism in Bolivia were found to develop a higher self-esteem on average than children in submersion programs.
 Submersion and transition programs are associated with the highest drop-out rates.

 In contrast, immersion, enrichment and maintenance models seek to cultivate bilingual and biliterate students.
 Immersion and maintenance schools seek to value and teach in both indigenous and national culture, and they exhibit the highest graduation rates out of the four models.
 Immersion programs generally seek to strengthen the minority language in communities where it may be disappearing, whereas maintenance programs serve minority-language speakers.
-In a 2008 paper, cited by a POEIBE working paper, Mejía instead groups maintenance and immersion systems together as they are not in widespread use, and excludes them from their typologies; however, there are some immersion schools in use.
+In a 2008 paper, cited by a POEIBE working paper, de Mejía instead groups maintenance and immersion systems together as they are not in widespread use, and excludes them from their typologies; however, there are some immersion schools in use.
 While theoretically immersion and maintenance schools correspond to the students' first language, in practice this distinction may not be as clear in communities that are undergoing language shift.
 Such communities may have both children who are bilingual before school, as well as those who speak only the majority or minority language.
 Mejía also distinguishes enrichment education as a distinct category of IBE in which bilingualism is sought beyond indigenous communities in the greater population.

 It is important to recognize the widespread yet false belief that any minority language heritage language instruction will detract from learning and communication in majority language.
 Studies from the early twentieth century that purported to find an academic disadvantage for bilingual children often lacked controls for socioeconomic class and fluency during testing.